 Finally, she says employers can mitigate the risk of employees taking advantage by paying out sick leave on termination or within certain parameters.

 “Employers should always be monitoring sick leave trends which could include days of the week to see if there are certain triggers that show a misuse of sick leave.”

 “When an organisation has one-in-three employees calling in sick, no amount of tinkering with IR legislation is going to fix the issue… that’s because changes in the law would only deal with the symptom.
 High rates of absenteeism are a signal there’s something very wrong with the way employees are engaged.”

 So perhaps employers need to turn the question of “why are employees taking advantage of their entitlements?” back onto themselves and consider what they’re doing to engage these workers.

-HRM has written extensively on various methods of employee engagement, but it’s also worth noting that employee burnout is on the rise – the World Health Forum recently declared it to be an “occupational phenomenon that undermines how well people perform” – so if your workplace has a systemic issue with sickies, creating new rules and expectations will do little to incite change, you’ve got to think bigger picture.
+HRM has written extensively on various methods of employee engagement, but it’s also worth noting that employee burnout is on the rise – the World Health Organisation recently declared it to be an “occupational phenomenon that undermines how well people perform” – so if your workplace has a systemic issue with sickies, creating new rules and expectations will do little to incite change, you’ve got to think bigger picture.

 Have an HR question?
 Access our online AHRI:ASSIST resource for HR guidelines, checklists and policy templates on different HR topics or ask you questions online.
 Exclusive to AHRI members.